fgsake/checkout/README.md

 **You'll need to run `grunt all` at least once after installation to view the site properly.**

+### The checkout process
+We are using Braintree to process our payments.
+There is a [getting started guide](https://developers.braintreepayments.com/start/hello-client/javascript/v3) that may be helpful as an orientation.

+You can checkout using a credit card with the number `4111 1111 1111 1111`, any CVV and postal code, and any expiration date in the future.

 ## Tasks
 We're asking candidates to complete as many of the tasks below as possible.
 They are listed in approximate order of complexity.